 How to Make a DIY Door Draft Stopper/Draft Snake

 - Measure your door and add a few inches.
-Cut Fabric.
+This doesn't need to be super exact.
+Cut fabric to your measurement.
 I found a piece of fabric in my stash that was perfect, so I didn’t even cut the length.

 - Fold in half lengthwise (hotdog fold).
 Pin the long edge and one short end closed.